Perspective | Stock market sell-off shouldn’t change your retirement strategy

 A: “Bear markets can be an ideal time to increase contributions to your workplace plan since you are buying cheaper shares,” Dan Keady, chief financial planning strategist at TIAA, said in March when the stock market was seeing daily declines.
 “This can benefit you when the market recovers.
 If you can, try to increase your contribution now, even if it is not intuitive.”

-Q: Why is the market doing down right now?
+Q: Why is the market going down right now?

 A: “We view the latest sell-off as a bout of profit-taking after a strong run,” Mark Haefele, UBS Global Wealth Management’s chief investment officer, wrote recently about drops in the stock market last week.
 “The S&P 500 enjoyed its strongest August in 34 hours, gaining 7 percent, and added a further 2.3 percent in the first two days of September, to reach a fresh record high.
 Stocks are still well-supported by a combination of Fed liquidity, attractive equity risk premiums, and an ongoing recovery as economies reopen from the lockdowns.”